fieldingtron/avaniyoga/content/english/_index.md

 - name: Diana P
   picture: "/v1558043912/avaniyoga/diana-p.jpg"
   testimonial: 'I have traveled to over sixty countries and this has been the best.
-    I left with a heavy heart since I felt I made so many dear friends.
+    I left with a heavy heart since I felt I made so many dear friends.'

-'
 - name: Jackie G
   picture: "/v1558088006/avaniyoga/jacky-g.jpg"
   testimonial: The best decision I made.
 Soma was extremely welcoming and fun to be
     around.
 I would love to come back and do it all again.
+- name: Jackie G
+  picture: "/v1558088006/avaniyoga/jacky-g.jpg"
+  testimonial: Infinite gratitude for this therapy.
+Memories of this life and beyond.
+Sustained by Devakant and Soma who guided me in this search for my truth and healing.

 ---
 testing 123